FAU Baseball Stadium – Florida Atlantic Owls

 The food options are actually quite varied for college baseball and the price points are great.
-Nothing costs more than $5, perfect for a family or large group.
-At the high end are bratwursts, chicken sandwiches, pulled pork, and fried oreos at$5 each.
+Nothing costs more than $5 which is great for a family or large group.
+At the high end of the price slider are bratwursts, chicken sandwiches, pulled pork, and fried oreos at$5 each.
 Next, you will find burgers, fries, chicken nuggets, and quesadillas for $4.
-Nachos, Italian ice, and large bags of sunflower seeds run $3 while hot dogs, peanuts, churros, cracker jacks, and small bags of sunflower seeds are $2.
+Nachos, italian ice, and large bags of sunflower seeds run $3 while hot dogs, peanuts, churros, cracker jacks, and small bags of sunflower seeds run $2.
 Drinks range from $1 to $3.
-Beer costs either $5 for domestics or $6 for imports.
+Beer will run you either $5 for domestics or $6 for imports.

 Getting to FAU is easy to do.
 Unlike several sports teams or colleges where the campus stadiums are miles away from the highway exits, FAU is quite literally bordered by I-95 in Boca Raton.
 Also, just a few miles west is the Florida Turnpike.
 Once off the exit from I-95, the FAU campus is immediately visible.
 Parking is quite plentiful, and even if you get stuck in a lot or garage that is a little further from the stadium, the walk is not very far and is through a beautiful campus.

 The FAU baseball experience is solid and simple, making it a great choice for families.
 The facility may not be the biggest or most opulent, but its affordability is hard to argue with.
-If you're in the area, consider an Owls baseball game, especially if visiting another of the nearby FAU sports facilities for another game that same day.
+If you’rein the area, one should consider an Owls baseball game, especially if visiting another of the nearby FAU sports facilities for another game that same day.